What is Aquaponics

 Energy consumption

-- Water flow pump (for circuit between fish tank and grow bed)
+- Water flow pump (for circuit between fish tank and filter tank).

-- Water flow pump (for circuit between fish tank and compost heap)
+- Water flow pump (for circuit between filter tank and NFT system).

 Other Aquaponics projects

 Research materials

 - Composting, the Jean Pain method

 - Noisebridge Bioboard wiki page

 - Long-day control of flowering in everbearing strawberries